Indirect fire: History

 Indirect arrow fire by archers was commonly used by ancient armies.
 It was used during both battles and sieges.

+Indirect fire from catapults was also used during sieges.
+In China, Governor Chen Gui described the application of indirect fire using traction trebuchets in his book City defense records based on his experience defending De'an city from 1127 to 1130:

+"The defense catapults should not be placed on the wall but rather inside it.
+This way, they remain concealed from the outside while still being capable of hitting targets.
+Each catapult should designate a person on the wall to monitor the point of impact and signal to the crew.
+The point of impact can be slightly adjusted by moving the aimer’s stand, while it can be significantly altered by moving the catapult rack.
+If the catapult hits too long, the number of pullers should be reduced; if it hits too close, the number of pullers should be increased.
+With two or three shots, the catapult can hit the target."

 For several centuries Coehorn mortars were fired indirectly because their fixed elevation meant range was determined by the amount of propelling powder.
 It is also reasonable conjecture that if these mortars were used from inside fortifications their targets may have been invisible to them and therefore met the definition of indirect fire.

 It could also be argued that Niccolò Tartaglia's invention of the gunner's quadrant (see clinometer) in the 16th century introduced indirect fire guns because it enabled gunlaying by instrument instead of line of sight.
 This instrument was basically a carpenter's set square with a graduated arc and plumb-bob placed in the muzzle to measure an elevation.
 There are suggestions, based on an account in Livre de Canonerie published in 1561 and reproduced in Revue d'Artillerie of March 1908, that indirect fire was used by the Burgundians in the 16th century.
 The Russians seem to have used something similar at Paltzig in 1759 where they fired over trees, and their instructions of the time indicate this was a normal practice.
 These methods probably involved an aiming point positioned in line with the target.
 The earliest example of indirect fire adjusted by an observer seems to be during the defence of Hougoumont in the Battle of Waterloo where a battery of the Royal Horse Artillery fired an indirect Shrapnel barrage against advancing French troops using corrections given by the commander of an adjacent battery with a direct line of sight.